Shizuo Imaizumi - Shihan

 Imaizumi Sensei returned to the United States in 1975 to help Tohei Sensei organize and run Ki Society dojos in New York and elsewhere.
 On June 1, 1980, he was officially assigned the post of Chief Instructor for the Ki Society in the United States.
 Following this three year assignment, he nominated Koichi Kashiwaya, then the Chief Instructor of the Boulder Ki Society in Colorado, for the position of Chief Instructor for the United States.
 Imaizumi Sensei retained his title as Chief Instructor for the New York Ki Society.

 In September of 1987, Imaizumi Sensei officially resigned from the Ki no Kenkyukai and returned to Japan in order to help with the management of his family's business there.
 He was able to return to the United States and resume his aikido career in April of 1988.
 Later that year (October 1st, 1988), he established a new aikido organization called Shin-Budo Kai.
-In the past, Imaizumi Sensei maintained a multi-state seminar schedule that included Arizona, Colorado, Georgia, Hawaii, Nevada, New Mexico, Texas, and Washington.
-Currently, Imaizumi Sensei teaches regularly at his dojo in New York City, while overseeing affiliated SBK dojos in Albuquerque, NM; Austin, TX; Bedford Hills, NY; Bedford, TX; Cornwall Bridge, CT; and Durango, CO.
-He also conducts an annual seminar in Albuquerque hosted by ASBK..
+Currently, Imaizumi Sensei teaches regularly at his dojo in New York City, while overseeing affiliated SBK dojos in Albuquerque, NM; Bedford Hills, NY; Colleyville, TX; Cornwall Bridge, CT; and Durango, CO.
+He also conducts an annual seminar in Albuquerque hosted by ASBK.

 Albuquerque Shin-Budo Kai Teaching Staff:

 Ralph Bryan Sensei, 5th Dan and Chief Instructor at ASBK.
 Ralph first experienced aikido during a semester of study at the University of Hawaii at Manoa in 1976 – attracted to its philosophical underpinnings and noncompetitive approach.
 Returning to Austin, TX that same year, he practiced with the Austin Ki Society for 2 years.
 Medical school intervened from 1978 – 1982 after which Ralph resumed aikido practice with Mitsugi Saotome Shihan at Aikido Shobukan Dojo in Washington, DC from 1982 – 1987.
 Professional obligations intervened again when he joined the Centers for Disease Control and Prevention (CDC) in Atlanta in 1987.
 He resumed aikido practice in 1994, training sequentially under Wade Ishimoto Sensei and Jim Redel Sensei until 2006.
-Shizuo Imaizumi Shihan certified Ralph as a Chief Instructor March 2006 and promoted him to Godan on September 1st, 2016.
-Since retirement from CDC in 2010, Ralph is increasingly focused on aikido pursuits.
+Shizuo Imaizumi Shihan certified Ralph as a Chief Instructor in March 2006 and promoted him to Godan on September 1st, 2016.
+Since retirement from CDC in 2010, Ralph is increasingly focused on aikido and related pursuits.
 He is the editor and principal author of The Aikido of Shin-Budo Kai, A Guide to Principles and Practice.
+He also trains in Shinto Muso Ryu Jodo under the auspices of Phil Relnick Sensei.

 Jennifer Miyashiro Sensei, 3rd Dan, Assistant Chief Instructor.
 Jennifer’s first exposure to aikido was in the 1980s when she watched her cousin participate in a demonstration on Maui.
 Although she was impressed by the fluid movements and power of the art, it wasn’t until 2001 that she decided to give it a try herself.
 That year she began her aikido training in Shin-Budo Kai style aikido in Albuquerque.
 Since 2006, she has studied under Ralph Bryan Sensei.
 After years of practice with her fellow aikidoka, she is still impressed by the powerful grace that this martial art can generate.
 Jennifer was promoted to Sandan in October, 2015.

-Jacob Park Sensei, 1st Dan (Otachi Ryu), Iaido Chief Instructor, 2nd Dan SBK Aikido.
-Jacob began his martial arts training in Shin-Budo Kai aikido under Ralph Bryan Sensei in 2006, and began training in Otachi Ryu Iaido under Rodger Mayeda Sensei in 2010.
+Jacob Park Sensei, 1st Dan (Otachi Ryu), Iaido Chief Instructor; 2nd Dan SBK Aikido, ASBK Assistant Instructor.
+Jacob began his martial arts training in Shin-Budo Kai aikido under Ralph Bryan Sensei in 2006 and began training in Otachi Ryu Iaido under Rodger Mayeda Sensei in 2010.
 Both Park Sensei and Mayeda Sensei trained directly under Oneman Otachi Sensei, who first brought Otachi Ryu Iaido to the United States.
 When Mayeda Sensei retired in 2018, he and Oneman Otachi Sensei appointed Jacob as Chief Instructor for Otachi Ryu Iaido.
 Oneman Sensei has trained in iaido and karate-do for over 50 years, having begun his training as a young child in Japan, where he was born.
 He traces his samurai lineage to the Kamakura Period and General Odachi Muneuji.
 Otachi Ryu Iaido is a unique family form, but is technically similar to Eishen Ryu styles of iaido.